 This is actually the main square of the city, a true meeting point for locals and visitors.
 The place to enjoy the wonders of al fresco life.
 Housed in beautiful glamorous buildings, world brands can be found at the blink of an eye.

 Garage building is an outstanding example of art nouveau style, dating back to the first decade of the 20th century, designed by Augusto Romão, who worked with prestigious Swiss architect Ernesto Korrodi.
 The refurbishment project was later carried out by Portuguese architect Sara Saragoça Soares.
-Nowadays the building houses the Spanish brand Bershka.

 In Cónego Maia Square, another charming building of the beginning of the 20th century (1911) created by Augusto Romão, which is one fine example of art nouveau style.
-The brand Desigual is housed on the ground floor.

 The former building of the Bishop Palace is one of the most enchanting examples of this shopping district.
 The renovation project has the signature of world acclaimed Portuguese architect Carrilho da Graça, led in 2000.
-The Spanish brand Zara has its home in this memorable building.

-In this district you will see outstanding examples of modernist architecture, dating back to the first decades of the 20th century, designed by architect Santa Rita.
+Located at the heart of the historical centre of Leiria, Sant’Ana square is a quite busy spot of the city, mainly because of the beautiful Sant’Ana Market, a roaring cultural centre offering interesting events all year long.In this district you will see outstanding examples of modernist architecture, dating back to the first decades of the 20th century, designed by architect Santa Rita.
 Housed in these amazing buildings, several restaurants, shops and charming cafés.